dfalster/dataMashR/README.md

 0. File set-up incomplete (does not pass tests)
 1. Data processed, but incomplete, or not verified by co-author
 2. Report sent to co-author, issues outstanding
-3. Finish Data processed and verified by co-author
+3. Finish data processing, verified by co-author, updated report sent.